-It was previously announced by Kalmar, also part of Cargotec, that it will provide the autonomous loading and unloading solution for Yara Birkeland, as well as transportation between the fertiliser production facilities and the quay.
+It was previously announced by Kalmar, also part of Cargotec, that it will provide the autonomous loading and unloading solution for Yara Birkeland, as well as transportation between the fertilizer production facilities and the quay.

 Yara Birkeland will be able to remove 40,000 truck journeys annually in a densely populated area of Norway and thus reduce emissions and improve road safety.
-The container ship will cover a journey of 31 nautical miles in transporting fertiliser from Yara’s Porsgrunn plant via inland waterways to the deep-sea ports of Larvik and Brevik.
+The container ship will cover a journey of 31 nautical miles in transporting fertilizer from Yara’s Porsgrunn plant via inland waterways to the deep-sea ports of Larvik and Brevik.